GF2++

 Note

-In each case, the source and destination sizes must match exactly.
-That condition is always checked unless the NDEBUG flag is set at compile time.
+In each case, the size of the source and destinations must match exactly and that condition is always checked unless the NDEBUG flag is set at compile time.
 You can always use a gf2::BitSpan to copy a subset of bits if needed.

 By default, the random fill method uses a random number generator seeded with system entropy, so the results change from run to run.
 You can set a specific seed to get reproducible fills.